-CNIG is also responsible for the management of the Earth Observation Network (ROT) included in SNIG.
-This network intends to disseminate information on remotely sensed data that includes metadata on satellite images for earth observation, remote sensing projects, bibliography and related events (http://snig.cnig.pt/ROT).
+CNIG was also responsible for the management of the Earth Observation Network (ROT) included in SNIG.
+This network intended to disseminate information on remotely sensed data that includes metadata on satellite images for earth observation, remote sensing projects, bibliography and related events (http://snig.igeo.pt/ROT/).